marcfranquesa/fantasy-football/README.md

 # Fantasy Football
 Final project for the GCED, UPC course [Algorithmics and Programming 3](https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-data-science-and-engineering/curriculum/syllabus/AP3-GCED).
-The objective was to implement three different types of problem solving algorithms seen in class (exhaustive, greedy and metaheuristics).
+The goal was to implement three different types of problem solving algorithms seen in class (exhaustive, greedy and metaheuristics).

-The task was to fill a football team with the max possible points given a series of restrictions, how many players in each position, and budget related restricions.
+The task was to fill a football team with the maximum possible points given a series of restrictions, how many players in each position, and budget related restricions.

 ## Data
 We were given a `txt` file as a database.
 Containing one row per player, with each player following the format: